konfuzio-ai/konfuzio-sdk/docs/sdk/examples/document_categorization/index.md

 ### Categorization AI Overview Diagram

-A Model-based Categorization AI is able to categorize Pages using a Page Categorization Model, which is a container for Image Categorization Models and/or Text Categorization Models.

 In the first diagram, we show the class hierarchy of the available Categorization Models within the SDK.
 Note that the Multimodal Model simply consists of a Multi Layer Perceptron to concatenate the feature outputs of a Text Model and an Image Model, such that the predictions from both Models can be unified in a unique Category prediction.